Luis Félix López: His pass in the culture

 During his last years, he assumed the presidency of the House of Ecuadorian Culture, Guayas core, in 2003, beginning a process of reconstruction and modernization of the institution, visible both in its physical structure, as in the multiple cultural activities that were developed and in the rebuilding of the museum.
 He was reelected in 2007.
+The House of Ecuadorian Culture's National Short Story Competition was then named in his honor.

 Legacy

-The ecuadorian national literature contest, category "Tale"; is inspired in his honor.
+The Ecuadorian national literature contest, category "Tale"; is inspired in his honor.